 • We normalise effects and acknowledge coping strategies.

-• We seek to empower the client by identifying choices and options.
+• We utilise trauma informed practice and seek to empower the client by identifying choices and options.

 • We aim to improve the client’s self-image and self-protection strategies.